 NONSTEROIDAL ANTI-INFLAMMATORY DRUG (NSAID)

-Clinoril is a prescription medication that was approved by the Food and Drug Administration (FDA) in 1978 to treat several forms of arthritis.
-It is also known by its drug name, Sulindac.
-Clinoril is used to treat pain, stiffness, and swelling caused by psoriatic arthritis.
+Clinoril is a prescription medication that was approved by the U.S. Food and Drug Administration (FDA) in 1978 to treat several forms of arthritis.
+Clinoril is sometimes prescribed off-label to treat pain, stiffness, and swelling caused by psoriatic arthritis.
+It is also known by its drug name, sulindac.

-Clinoril is an NSAID.
+Clinoril is an anti-inflammatory drug (NSAID).
 NSAIDs help reduce fever, pain and inflammation.
 Clinoril is believed to work by inhibiting the production of chemicals that promote inflammation in the body.

 How do I take it?